 How to Visit the Cu Chi Tunnels

 The easiest and most informative way to visit the Cu Chi Tunnels is by going on an organized tour.
-Most of the tour providers in Saigon offer a version of the Cu Chi tunnel tour, so feel free to comparison shop.
-You can also use one of the links below to book a tour through GetYourGuide:
+Most of the tour providers in Saigon offer a version of the Cu Chi tunnel tour, so feel free to comparison shop, or book the well-reviewed option below.

 Tips for Visiting the Cu Chi Tunnels